-- Wear sunglasses.
-UV light can increase your risk of cataracts and macular degeneration.
-And that doesn’t mean summertime use only.
-Sunlight reflecting off the snow can be just as damaging.
-So be it beach, snow, or anything in between, if there is sunlight, there should be sunglasses.
+Whether winter or summer, UV light can increase your risk of developing cataracts and macular degeneration.
+So if there is sunlight, there should be sunglasses!

-- No smoking.
-Smoking has devastating effects on your lungs and heart, as well as your eyes.
-The least of the concerns is the negative effect smoking can have on dry eye syndrome.
-Even more concerning is the connection between smoking and blinding conditions such as cataracts, macular degeneration, and optic nerve damage.
-Cut the cigarettes and protect your vision AND your health.
+Smoking has devastating effects on your lungs, heart, and eyes.
+The connection between smoking and blinding conditions such as cataracts, macular degeneration, and optic nerve damage is even more concerning.
+Cut the cigarettes to protect your vision AND your health.

-- Load up on fruits and vegetables.
-Study after study shows that foods rich in vitamins C, E, and B1 (thiamine) protect the eyes from cataracts and macular degeneration.
-This includes green, leafy vegetables like spinach and kale, broccoli, red peppers, asparagus, avocado, kiwi, berries, citrus fruits, and guava in particular.
-Plus, a plant-rich diet reduces your risk for diabetes and diabetes-related conditions, including diabetic retinopathy.
+Studies show that foods rich in vitamins C, E, and B1 (thiamine) can protect the eyes from cataracts and macular degeneration.
+Foods rich in these vitamins include spinach, kale, broccoli, red peppers, asparagus, avocado, kiwi, berries, citrus fruits, and guava.
+A plant-rich diet also reduces your risk for diabetes and related conditions, such as diabetic retinopathy.

-- Use protective eyewear.
-More than 40,000 sports-related occur every year, and more than 2,000 workplace-related eye injuries occur every day!
+Over 40,000 sports-related injuries occur annually, and over 2,000 workplace-related eye injuries occur daily!
 Additionally, there are 1.5 million home-related eye injuries each year.
-However, with the right eye protection, 90% of these injuries can either prevented or lessened in severity.
-When playing sports, handling chemicals, and even mowing the lawn, take precautions to protect your eyes and your sight.
+However, with proper eye protection, 90% of these injuries can be prevented or lessened in severity.
+Therefore, take precautions to protect your eyes when playing sports, handling chemicals, and even lawn mowing.